TheJacksonLaboratory/clarity_RIT_transfer/README.md

 ### Logging and email
 Log files is kept in the logs directory and emailed to the specified users (currently Neil Kindlon and James Qin).

+### Job recurrence
+The job resubmits itself with an sbatch call to SLURM and is currently set to run once a day.
+New files are actually expected to only appear once a week.